michael-tiller/MToolKit/README.md

 - Quest and dialogue integration verified end-to-end
 - Unit + property-style tests for plugin lifecycle, loader integration, and error boundaries
 - **Planned**: Additional integration scenarios (multi-graph orchestration, bulk workflows) as needed

+### VisualGraphs Runtime Contracts

+VisualGraphs runtime is designed with the following guarantees:

+* **Determinism**
+  * Given the same inputs and RNG seed, graphs produce the same outputs.

+* **Side-Effect Discipline**
+  * Graphs operate on DTO context and service interfaces; they do not directly invoke Unity APIs.
+  * External side-effects are confined to well-defined extension points (e.g., quest state updates).

+* **Failure Behavior**
+  * Structural validation is performed before execution.
+  * Invalid graphs fail fast with controlled errors rather than partial world-state mutation.

+* **Testability**
+  * Runtime has no Unity dependencies and is fully testable headless via DI.

+These contracts are what make VisualGraphs safe to use for quests, triggers, and other systemic workflows.

 **Foundation Systems**